 Ann has a Ph D. in Applied Mathematics from Caltech.
 She taught at Iowa State University, before resigning in 1995 to pursue a personal journey towards wholeness.
 Ann's bodywork reflects the results of this search.
 She brings intuition, knowledge, and logic together.
 Her touch is deep and healing.

 Albert Argüello earned his Masters of Science at the Southwest Acupuncture College in Santa Fe, New Mexico.
 He is a Diplomate with the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 He has been practicing Acupuncture and Chinese Medicine in Central Oregon since 2000.
-Prior to that, he practiced for a short while in Central America.

 His specialties are: Pain and Stress Management, Anti-Aging and rejuvenation, with an interest in diet, nutrition and psycho-spiritual issues involved in patterns of stress and disease.